desmid/mview/README.md

   into Perl somewhere.

-  Installing a perl Module has the advantage that there is (usually) no need to change `PATH', but the disadvantage that it installs directly into your Perl installation (or personal perl folder known to Perl), which you may not want to do.
+  Installing a perl Module has the advantage that there is (usually) no need to change `PATH`, but the disadvantage that it installs directly into your Perl installation (or personal perl folder known to Perl), which you may not want to do.